 Limiting the Future - Collecting and carrying water robs women and children of their time (an estimated 40 billion hours in Africa alone each year).
 It limits their ability to gain knowledge and skills through education.
-Millions of girls do not attend school at all or attend school with infrequency because they are bogged down with the chore of hauling water for their families.
-Of all the primary school-aged girls worldwide who are not enrolled in school, 41% live in South Asia and 35 percent reside in Sub-Saharan Africa.
-Mothers also make the daily treks with their children and often lose even countless more hours of productivity due to the ongoing need to care for sick children.
-Unfortunately, roughly 90% of all illnesses these mothers are tending to occur from bacteria and pollutants in the water that they have no other choice but to bring home to their families.
-Clinics are few and far between in impoversihed communities.
-Lines are often very long, and water illnesses are very quick to overtake their victims.
-Diseases like Cholera, dysentery, diarrhea, typhoid, malaria, schistosomiasis... are all deadly diseases in developing nations.Children under the age of 5 are most often the victims of water-related deaths because their immune systems are not as developed.
+Millions of girls do not attend school at all, or attend school with infrequency because they are bogged down with the chore of hauling water.
+Of all the primary school-aged girls worldwide who are not enrolled in school, 41% live in South Asia and 35% reside in Sub-Saharan Africa.
+Often times, mothers lose even countless more hours of productivity due to the ongoing need to care for sick children left at home.
+Ironically, roughly 90% of all illnesses these mothers are tending to occur from bacteria and pollutants actually in the water that they have no other choice but to bring home for their family to drink.
+Diseases like cholera, dysentery, diarrhea, typhoid, malaria, schistosomiasis can all be deadly diseases in developing nations.Children under age five are most often the victims of water-related deaths because their immune systems are not as developed.
 Lack of sanitaion limits women and girls too.
 Inadequate access to safe, hygienic, and private sanitation facilities is a source of shame, physical discomfort and insecurity for millions of women and girls across the world.
 So much so, that many girls drop out of school once they reach puberty.